Followers

 Fighting the French & Indians & Spanish

-British infantry routing the French on The Plains of Abraham
+British infantry routing the French on the Plains of Abraham

 Managing Quebec